The Cutting Edge

 What is that Residue Coming Off the Blade?

-That is likely residue from the acid etching.
+It’s usually leftover from the acid etching process, and it’s completely normal.
 That does not mean you have a fake.

 Why is There a Huge Price Difference for Damascus?